poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 PASSWORD parameter is our password for that jabber account.

-That way, if our folder with clients is in github or some other platform, when we send just data in `tutorial_plugin/`, we don't send it with our jid and password by accident.
+That way, if our folder with both clients is in github or some other platform, when we send just data in `tutorial_plugin/`, we don't send it with our jid and password by accident.
 Additionaly, we can test if it is working fast, just with calling our script without loging in every time.

 Plugin base code
 ----------------